mintmideal/rdw/README.md

 # rdw

 really different workspaces (for Cinnamon with X)

 Use different

 - wallpapers,
 - themes and
-- selections of desktop links and files on every workspace you have setup.
+- selections of desktop links and files

+on every workspace you have set up.

 It began with my wish to have a simple wallpaper changer - not the usual, playful one which periodically exchanges your current wallpaper.